-Since December 20, 2007, the date of the closing of the Corporation's initial public offering, there have been no new directors appointed to the Board of Directors, with the exception of Frank Fache, who was appointed a director of the Corporation on April 11, 2011, and Laurent Raskin, who was elected a director of the Corporation on October 6,

-2011, following the acquisition of MCP.
+Since December 20, 2007, the date of the closing of the Corporation's initial public offering, there have been no new directors appointed to the Board of Directors, with the exception of Frank Fache, who was appointed a director of the Corporation on April 11, 2011, Laurent Raskin, who was elected a director of the Corporation on October 6, 2011, following the acquisition of MCP and The Honourable Jean Bazin, who is Investissement Québec's nominee.
 The Board of Directors retains the responsibility for identifying new candidates for Board nomination.

-If the Board of Directors determines that new candidates for board nomination are advisable, the process by which the Board of Directors identifies new candidates for board nomination will begin with the approval by the Board of an outline of the skill-set and background which are desired in a new candidate.
-Board members or management will have an opportunity to suggest candidates for consideration.
-A search firm may be employed.
-Prospective candidates will be interviewed by the Chairman and other Board members on an ad hoc basis.
-An invitation to join the Board will be extended only after the Board has reached a consensus on the appropriateness of the candidate.
+When the Board of Directors determines that new candidates for board nomination are advisable, the process by which the Board of Directors identifies new candidates for board nomination begins with the approval by the Board of an outline of the skill-set and background which are desired in a new candidate.
+Board members or management have an opportunity to suggest candidates for consideration.
+Prospective candidates were interviewed by the Chairman and other Board members on an ad hoc basis.
+An invitation to join the Board was extended only after the Board had reached a consensus on the appropriateness of the candidates.